Get started with MapTiler

 Workflows described in this documentation generally require you to be logged in to a MapTiler account.
 Creating one is fast, free, and with no obligations. 👉 Create a MapTiler account (If the link takes you directly to the Maps page, you’re already logged in.)

-To build a map showing whatever you want to share with the world, follow these general steps:
+To get a beautiful map showing whatever you want to share with the world, follow these general steps:

 - Select and use a ready-made map.